 It draws on the core disciplines of Psychology, Sociology, Linguistics, Behaviour Analysis, and Criminology delivering practical knowledge and skills for immediate application within the professional and academic world.
-The program was developed with busy professionals in mind by using a combination of live workshops and online learning which help minimize costs and save time.
+The program was developed with busy professionals in mind by using a combination of live workshops and online learning which help minimise costs and save time.

 The aim of the course is to provide a structured program of development for busy professionals and students, that develops the vision, insight and the skills required to become an expert in the field of Behaviour Analysis and Investigative Interviewing.

 The first module of the Diploma consists of an online knowledge course and a two-day practical workshop.
-Here you will develop your skills and ability to read and understand others through analyzing verbal and non-verbal behaviours.
+Here you will develop your skills and ability to read and understand others through analysing verbal and non-verbal behaviours.

 You will learn the SCAnR™ system and how to apply its 27 scientifically validated behavioural criteria to assess truth and lies.

 Throughout the two sessions, you will practice and hone your ability to read and understand others within a safe environment and supported by the guidance of our expert training team.

 You will be analysing video and audio of real-life scenarios and criminal cases, practising with one-to-one activities and simulation, and taking part in high-stake group exercises.
 Exercises are tailored towards your intended application and are designed to stretch your new skills and increase your abilities in real-world interactions.

 Upon the conclusion of the webinars, you will receive access to the online module – Getting to the Truth.
 The online course works as a fantastic reference tool to continue your development following the live workshop and delve deeper into the research and knowledge that underpins your new skills.